 Program Coordinator, Indigenous Language Rights Program

-Ernesto is a youth leader born after the signing of the Peace Accords in Guatemala.
-His parents are survivors of the internal-armed conflict and due to the war and genocide in Guatemala, his family was internally displaced, leading to his birth in the mountains of Nebaj, Maya Ixil territory.
+Ernesto is a Maya K’iche’ youth leader.
+His parents are survivors of the internal armed conflict in his home country and due to war and genocide, his family was internally displaced.
 He is fluent in Maya K'iche', Ixil, and Spanish because of his upbringing, and is conversational in English.
-Ernesto's natural leadership formation stems from his parent's resistance, teachings, and survival.
-Throughout his childhood, he learned about the importance of languages as a tool to fight for the rights of the Maya.
-He currently lives in Ohio where he is a community leader and supports the Maya community's access to resources and better understanding of their rights.
+Ernesto's natural leadership formation stems from his parents' resistance, teachings, and survival.
+Throughout his childhood, he learned about the importance of languages as a tool to fight for the rights of the Maya People.
+He continues his work as a community leader where he leads and supports the Maya community's access to resources and better understanding of their rights.

-Andrea is a child of Guatemalan immigrants and a proud ascendent of the Maya Q’eqchi’ nation.
-After relocating from Los Angeles to Bishopville, South Carolina as a child, she was a first hand witness to the unfiltered and disproportionate effects that poverty, policing and racism held on minority communities in the rural South.
-Living in a southern Republican state has molded the way she views the world and has gifted her with the deep understanding that just as all collective struggles are intrinsically linked, so is their collective liberation.
+Andrea is a proud ascendent of the Maya Q’eqchi’ nation.
+She witnessed firsthand the unfiltered and disproportionate effects that poverty, policing, and racism had on minority communities.
+This experience has shaped her worldview and given her a deep understanding that just as all collective struggles are intrinsically linked, so is their collective liberation.

 Andrea has continued to channel her advocacy through her work at the International Mayan League and particularly through her art as the lead communications assistant for the League.
-She is intentional about always rooting her activism in truth telling and allowing the words and stories of her relatives be told through her graphics with the hopes of sparking real and permanent change.
+She is intentional about always rooting her activism in truth-telling and allowing the words and stories of her relatives to be told through her graphics, with the hope of sparking real and permanent change.

-Janet is a native of the US/Mexico border; she grew up in Mexico and moved to the US as a child.
-She is the daughter of a community organizer who is her guide in her work to empower immigrant communities and racial minorities in the US.
+Janet is the daughter of a community organizer who is her guide in her work to empower immigrant communities and racial minorities in the US.
 Janet has over 10 years of experience working with community-based organizations to develop and implement civic engagement strategies that impact their local communities.
 She has extensive experience working with Latino and immigrant communities on advocacy, organizing, leadership development, and electoral campaigns.
 She is a graduate of The American University and holds certificates from Georgetown University, Harvard Kennedy School of Government, and GW’s School of Political Management.
 Janet is currently a W.K.
 Kellogg Foundation/CCL Fellow.